Wondering how to get a job at Walt Disney World? For many fans of the theme parks, getting a job at Disney represents a dream fulfilled.

-Many job applicants are familiar with Disney because of vacations spent at its locations in California, Orlando and international sites.
-Given the pleasant memories, expectations are high that getting hired for a Disney job is as magical as spending a few days as a paying guest.
+If you’re like most people, you’re familiar with Walt Disney World because of vacations spent at its locations in California, Orlando and international sites.
+Given the pleasant memories, expectations are high that getting hired by the Walt Disney company for an official Disney job is as magical as spending a few days as a paying guest.

-Without a doubt, the perks of being a Disney employee are plentiful, not the least of which is free or discounted entry to Disney locations for employees and family members.
+Without a doubt, the undeniably great perks of being a Disney World employee are plentiful, not the least of which is free or discounted entry to Disney parks for employees and family members.
+It’s easy to see why someone would want to work at Disney.

-However, entry-level rates are barely above industry standards.
-As with any career, hard work and dedication is the path to positions that pay better at Disney because this is a company that likes to promote from within.
+However, entry-level rates for the theme park are barely above industry standards.
+As with any career, hard work and dedication is the path to positions that pay better at Walt Disney Word because this is a company that likes to promote from within.
 The most important part is getting hired in the first place.
+And it’ll take more than just an impressive cover letter.
+Here are our tips for how to get a job at Disney World:

-1. Understand and Demonstrate your Understanding of the Disney Mission
+1. Understand and Demonstrate your Understanding of the Disney World Mission

-Disney is in the business of providing exemplary entertainment experience to its guests.
+Walt Disney World is in the business of providing exemplary entertainment experience to its guests.
 The criteria for shortlisting candidates and retaining employees revolves around this mission.
-Be prepared to show the personality and drive of someone who can provide excellent customer service at all times.
+If you’re interested in Disney careers, be prepared to show the personality and drive of someone who can provide excellent customer service at all times.
 Corporate culture demands professionalism, and this extends to looks: Show up for Disney job fairs or hiring events with a clean cut and professional demeanor.
 This refers to basic stuff such as eliminating facial hair, party hair colors, loud nail polish and unprofessional attire.
-Assure cast recruiters that you are prepared to work weekends, most holidays and odd hours to improve your chances of getting a job at Disney.
+Assure cast recruiters that you have reliable transportation.
+Also, be sure to tell them you are prepared to work weekends, most holidays and odd hours to improve your chances of getting a job at Walt Disney World.

 2. Find an Internship Position